SquareLineStudio/docs/README.md

-# docs
-Documentation source files for docs.squareline.io
+# Documentation of Squareline Studio

+The compiled Mrkdown files are available at [https://docs.squareline.io/](https://docs.squareline.io/).

+For each version of SquareLine Studio please refer to the respective branches here.